Get more graphic tips: HTML/CSS Cheat Sheet

 Generally, they will fall into one of these three categories:

-In this video, I'll walk you through several variations of the following steps for each different image category.
+In this training, I'll walk you through several variations of the following steps for each different image category.

 NOTES: Remember to set the width (or height) of the image to that it doesn't overwhelm your form or report.
 Sizes between 30 - 100 pixels are best.
 Also, if the image does not need to be downloaded for another purpose, you may consider resizing it so it doesn't require as much storage space.